Skip to main content

 Wearable technology can provide valuable insights into your sleep patterns, including duration, stages of sleep (light, deep, REM), and disturbances.
 This data allows you to correlate your daily habits with your nightly sleep quality, identifying what works and what needs adjustment.

 Tracking metrics like resting heart rate and heart rate variability (HRV) can also offer a window into your body’s recovery status.
-This objective feedback loop is a powerful tool for making informed decisions about your and lifestyle choices.
+This objective feedback loop is a powerful tool for making informed decisions about your sleep hygiene and lifestyle choices.

 Targeted Supplementation